 These financial statements have been prepared and delivered in accordance with the provisions applicable to companies subject to the small companies' regime.

-The financial statements were approved by the board of directors and authorised for issue on 13 November 2017 and are signed on its behalf by:
+The financial statements were approved and signed by the director and authorised for issue on 30 July 2018.